bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 ## Selected Results of the Individual Models

+The Area Under the ROC Curve (AUC) provides an aggregate measure of performance across all possible classification thresholds.
+One way of interpreting AUC is the probability that the model ranks a random positive example more highly than a random negative example.

 When the first model is created, k-NN, we see unpromising results.
 A terrible AUC of 55.8% for the model.
 This model can distinguish between girls and boys 55% of the time.
 May as well not even have a model, then.

 ![k-NN ROC](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%201%20-%20Classify%20Gender%20by%20Test%20Grade%20-%20Synthetic/images/2_knn_roc.png> "k-NN ROC")